AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science: Introduction

 \item \textbf{Human-AI collaboration outperforms either humans or AI alone.} The most successful approaches combine human strategic reasoning with AI-assisted implementation.
 In these workflows, humans guide the problem-solving process while AI accelerates coding, experimentation, and iteration. \end{enumerate}

 These findings challenge the assumption that advances in agentic AI will soon enable fully autonomous data science.
 Instead, our results suggest that effective performance on domain-specific tasks continues to rely on human expertise, particularly for problem formulation, domain-specific reasoning, and strategic decision making.
 AgentDS provides a benchmark for systematically studying these dynamics and highlights the importance of designing systems that support effective human–AI collaboration rather than fully autonomous automation.
+Beyond its role as a benchmark, AgentDS is a replicable framework: the challenge construction pipeline, evaluation protocol, and competition infrastructure can be adapted by other institutions and communities to study human-AI collaboration in their own domain-specific data science settings.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:benchmark} introduces the AgentDS benchmark, including its design philosophy, dataset curation process, evaluation framework, the competition setup and AI baselines.
 Section~\ref{sec:findings} presents empirical findings based on both quantitative results and qualitative analysis of participant submissions.
 Section~\ref{sec:limitations} discusses limitations and directions for future work.
 Section~\ref{sec:conclusion} concludes the paper.